sumits234/Fine-tuning-a-LLM-to-Create-a-Finance-Domain-chatbot/README.md

 ## Disclaimer
-This project is for educational purposes, and Financial data is scraped for personal use only.
+This project is for educational purposes only.
+All financial data is scraped strictly for personal use and research.
+This repository does not provide financial advice.